RecaMedia/EVA/README.md

 </script>
 ```

 You must fill in class name, animation option, and timing.
-Script needs to be before the closing body tag.

 Animation Options
 =================